 The founders venturing from a smaller ecosystem, need to additionally realize that their quest for international expansion will be even more difficult.
 Hence an increased sense of urgency, collaboration with other startups, and selective launch in less competitive markets is required.

 International expansion should not be feared or delayed

 On the other hand, even though we closed shop in 3 markets, we focused our resources in a market that was very far away and seemingly very different from Greece.
 One would never have expected a Greek company to become a strong player in Peru, but it did happen and that should provide confidence that a solid team can launch a product successfully in a distant geography.

 Especially when the startup comes from a small market, international expansion should be done sooner than later to mitigate the single geography risk and amortize the significant (fixed) product development cost in a larger market.
-If Taxibeat had not ventured in Latin America (Peru is currently 75% of the total business and growing faster than Greece) we would have been a much smaller and loss making company.
+If Taxibeat had not ventured into Latin America (Peru is currently 75% of the total business and growing faster than Greece) we would have been a much smaller and loss-making company.

 A great Product still needs marketing investment

 Taxibeat is a company with an amazing product DNA.
 The founding team has an engineering background and marketing was not given the proper attention/investment in the beginning.
 Had it been for another product, that low focus in marketing could have been worrisome.
 In the case of Taxibeat the product had wouaoued customers, gained very strong virality and therefore we still experienced solid growth.
 However, had we focused on marketing earlier we could have grown sooner and more.
 Not all startups have the luck of exciting consumers and thus getting viral growth as Taxibeat did.
 Even if a product is amazing (and obviously having an amazing product is a prerequisite for success) and sells on its own, marketing should be used to amplify the effect and drive growth sooner.
 Higher growth, apart from a sexier fundraising story, also helps with runway by reduced monthly burn.